PaulMarisOUMary/OBDII/.github/README.md

 conn.close()
 ```

+You can find more detailed examples and usage scenarios in the [examples folder](/examples/) of this repository.

 ## Using the Library Without a Physical Device

 To streamline the development process, you can use the [ELM327-Emulator](https://pypi.org/project/ELM327-emulator) library.
 This allows you to simulate an OBDII connection without needing a physical device.